icopy-site/awesome/docs/awesome/awesome-selfhosted.md

 **[`^        back to top        ^`](#)**

-Management and administration tools for community supported agriculture and food cooperatives
+Management and administration tools for community supported agriculture and food cooperatives.

 _Related: [E-commerce](#e-commerce)_